InnerSourceCommons/InnerSourceLearningPath/introduction/problems-solved.md

 This discussion sets the stage for inner source.
 Inner source applies to the same type of situation where a consuming team is unable to get what needs via feature request.
 Inner source provides a way for the teams to gain the benefits of _wait it out_, _workaround_, and _escalate_ without the associated drawbacks.

-It also provides a general improvement to engineering culture as engineers have the chance to work with a wider variety of new technologies and people.
+Inner source also provides a general improvement to engineering culture as engineers have the chance to work with a wider variety of new technologies and people.
+It facilitates sharing of ideas and solutions across organizational silos.
+Engineers and teams can reuse internal solutions to commodity problems, allowing them to focus on higher value streams of work for the organization.